 What are the reasons to go paperless?

-There are plenty of reasons why it's a good idea to go paperless in the office—ranging from environmental to budgetary.
-Here are our top ten to keep in mind the next time you make the case to your boss.
+There are plenty of reasons why it's a good idea to go paperless in the office—with paperless benefits for your budget, the environment, and employees.
+Here are our top ten benefits of going paperless to keep in mind the next time you make the case to your boss.

 1. Get Access Anytime, Anywhere